Occupational Therapist & Counselor

 In general, a prospective occupational therapist and counselor would complete a bachelor’s degree in a field compatible with counseling and therapy, such as social work, psychology, or a related counseling field.
 Most occupational therapists are not employable until they have achieved at least a master’s degree in occupational therapy.

 Graduates will have the most success finding employment if they choose programs that are accredited by the Accreditation Council for Occupational Therapy Education, part of the American Occupational Therapy Association.
-ACOTE currently accredits or is in the process of accrediting nearly 600 occupational therapy and occupational therapy assistant educational programs in the United States, its territories, and the United Kingdom.
+ACOTE currently accredits or is in the process of accrediting 670nearly 600 occupational therapy and occupational therapy assistant educational programs in the United States, its territories, and the United Kingdom.

 Supervised Hour Requirements for Occupational Therapists & Counselors